 - Cash discount ( reduction of price to buyers who pay the bills instantly )

 - Quantity discount ( discount on purchasing a large number of products)

 - Functional discount ( its give trade channel members who perform a certain function )

-- Seasonal discount ( price reduction for those who purchase product out of season )
+- Seasonal discount ( price reduction for those who purchase products out of season )

 Allowances are other types of reduction of price.
-It‘s two forms.
+It‘s in two forms.

 - Trade-in allowances ( price reductions for old items when buying a new one)